 Saturday, January 2, 2010

-While in the process of cleaning out closets in the big house at my MIL's many years ago we happened on the fur coats.
-She hadn't worn them in years, and she was putting them in the thrift store box.
+Many years ago while in the process of cleaning out closets in the big house at my mother-in-law's, we happened on the fur coats.
+She hadn't worn hers in years, and she was putting them in the thrift store box.
 Oh, I fell in love with one, it was a beautiful three quarter length mink, and fit me perfectly.
-"Take that ol thing if you want it," says she.
-Trying to act like it was no big deal, I quickly put it back in it's special bag and hussled it out to my pickup.
+"Take that if you want it," says she.
+Trying to act like it was no big deal, I quickly put it back in it's special bag and hustled it out to my pickup.

-A call to a friend was the hatching of my Plan.
 I so wanted a reason to wear that coat.
-You see the friend had an ol fur coat she loved, lived in the middle of nowhere, & had small children.
+A call to a friend was the hatching of the Plan.
+You see the friend also had an ol fur coat she loved, lived in the middle of nowhere, & had small children.
 Her kids and mine went to the same private Catholic school in town.

 After another morning of the Treatment by the Other Mothers, I decided that the school parking lot was to be the place I would implement the Plan.
 My friend was game.
 We would wear our fur coats to take our kids to school.
 We still screeched into the parking lot, with cowdogs barking, hay flying, messy hair, and ratty jammies, but also wearing our glorious fur coats.
 We kept it up til the weather got too warm to wear our furs.
-The Other Mothers never did take a liking to us, but we had a great time, and our kids thought we were the classiest moms ever.
+The Other Mothers never did take a liking to us, but dang we had a great time.